skulpt/skulpt/app_a.rst

     count = self.hands[i].removeMatches()
     return count

-Now you have the opportunity to display the value of ``count`` before returning.
+Now you have the opportunity to display or inspect the value of ``count`` before returning.